ccampo133/akka_streams_vs_rx_reactor/README.md

 `flatMap` returns a `Flux`, but if `Flux` is a blueprint and we don't call `subscribe(...)` on it, then how it is executed?
 Well, it's the `flatMap` itself that is subscribing to it and then emits out whatever the `Flux` emits.
-In this trivial example, the `Flux` just returns a single value calculated inline, but it could very well execute an asynchronous call(s) to some external system. `flatMap` is coordinating the subscriptions to the streams returned by the lambda.
+In this trivial example, the `Flux.just(...)` returns a single value calculated inline, but it could very well execute an asynchronous call(s) to some external system(s). `flatMap` is coordinating the subscriptions to the streams returned by the lambda.
 It can subscribe to multiple such streams at once and all this behaviour forms the semantics of the operator.
 There are many other operators that use such nested/inner streams.